rcos/CSCI-4470-OpenSource/Labs/Lab3.md

 - A very nice [book about git](https://git-scm.com/book/en/v2)
 - A cheat sheet for [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and [another cheat sheet for markdown](http://scottboms.com/downloads/documentation/markdown_cheatsheet.pdf)

+## Learning Objectives

+In this lab you will practice the git commands we introduced.
+At the end of the lab you will be able to view and contribute to git repositories both from the command line and from the GitHub website.
+You will know about branching and will be able to work within a group to do joint development and to resolve conflicts within repository files.

 ## Part 1